 If you are interested in getting involved, contact us for more information.

 Carss Park Community Garden

-The project is an on-going process with the completion of the multi-function straw bale shed and toilet, four shared garden beds, 20 individual garden beds, four raised mobility garden beds, a frog pond, a herb spiral, a variety of orchard trees planted and installation of rain water tanks.
+The Carss Park Community Garden has been developed by local volunteers.
+The garden includes a multi-function straw bale shed, four shared garden beds, 20 individual garden beds, four raised mobility garden beds, a frog pond, herb spiral, a variety of orchard trees and rain water tanks.

 Hurstville Community Garden

 The Hurstville Community Garden features a communal area and more than 30 plots.
 These plots are allocated to residents using a ballot system and the project site is managed by the Hurstville Community Garden Association.